echilaka1/letcode-30-days-challenge/README.md

 - Group Anagrams: Given an array of strings, group anagrams together.

 - Counting Elements: Given an integer array arr, count element x such that x + 1 is also in arr.
 If there're duplicates in arr, count them seperately.

+- Middle of the Linked List: Given a non-empty, singly linked list with head node head, return a middle node of linked list.
+If there are two middle nodes, return the second middle node.